Somnius/shadowrealms-ai/books/README.md

 - ✅ **All File Types**: Downloads PDFs, HTML, images, and all other files
 - ✅ **HTML Rewriting**: Converts index.html files to use local paths
 - ✅ **Book List**: Generates `book-list.txt` with all PDF files and paths
-- ✅ **Duplicate Detection**: Finds duplicate files across directories after sync
+- ✅ **Hash-Based Duplicate Detection**: Uses MD5 hashes to accurately identify truly identical files
 - ✅ **Interactive Cleanup**: Asks which duplicate to keep before deletion
+- ✅ **Persistent Choices**: Remembers your duplicate resolution choices for future runs (no repeated prompts)

 ### Parser Script (`parse_books.py`)
 - ✅ **Multi-core Processing**: Utilizes all CPU cores for parallel PDF processing